Automatic Generation of Conversational Interfaces for Tabular Data Analysis: Chatbot Architecture

-Despite the bot's best efforts, sometimes it may fail to understand the user's question.
-This could happen because the user posed the question in a way that is too different from the training sentences used to train the bot or because the question was not foreseen during the bot generation\footnote{Both situations are monitored and used to trigger improvements in the conversation patterns (Section \ref{section:conversation-generation})}.
+Despite the bot's best efforts, sometimes it may fail to understand the user's question, either because it is not one of the questions the tool foresaw in the generation or because it is too far from the training sentences.
 When this happens, the bot cannot give an exact answer on its own.
-At this point, it could just tell the user that it was not able to understand the question but we try to be more useful and add to the bot a powerful fallback mechanism to rely on.
-The fallback relies on a pretrained language model \cite{TheNLPtoSQLWeUse} to automatically translate the user's query to its corresponding SQL statement.
-This approach does not always provide a perfect translation, and therefore, it may generate a wrong answer but it is worth trying as our experiments suggest that users prefer an approximate result (even if potentially wrong) than a plain ``sorry'' message.
-Note that the bot always warns the user when answering via this fallback strategy.
+At this point, it could just tell the user that it was unable to understand the question, but we try to be more useful and add to the bot a powerful, optional and configurable fallback mechanism.

-Bots are multilingual and so far understand Catalan, Spanish and English though adding support for other languages is straightforward.